Persistent storage (volumes)

 • Directly from the instance creation path

 If you don't have volume created yet, we suggest the second option.
-All you need to do is to make sure that the offers displayed are .
+All you need to do is to make sure that the offers displayed are supporting volumes by ticking the appropriate box.

 To create a volume, select your volume name and the size you need (in GB).